Over a hundred years of Service to the Filipino

 Into the next century

 On April 29, 2008, President Gloria Macapagal Arroyo signed the new UP Charter or Republic Act 9500.
-The new charter hopes to prepare UP for the challenges it will face as the country’s leading university in the coming years.
-Efforts for the enactment of a new UP Charter could go back to the term of UP President Edgardo Angara and further studied during the term of UP President Jose Abueva.
-Armed with the new charter the university prepares itself for the challenges of the 21st century.
-With this preparation comes the strengthening of the different units of UP.
+Efforts for the enactment of a new UP Charter go back to the term of UP President Edgardo Angara and were further studied during the term of UP President Jose Abueva.
+With the new mandate, the university faces the challenges of the 21st century by continuously exercising its distinctive leadership in higher education and development.

-From the education of ordinary Filipinos under Americans at the time of UP President Murray Bartlett to its journey onto another century under the stewardship of President Alfredo E. Pascual, the university has produced 30 out of 31 National Scientists; 34 out of 57 National Artists; 7 out of the 14 Presidents of the Republic; 12 Chief Justices of the Supreme Court; 15,000 doctors; 8,000 lawyers; 15, 000 engineers; 23, 000 teachers and hundreds of thousands of graduates in other academic fields.
-The UP has more than served its purpose well and has been of faithful service to the nation.
+From the education of ordinary Filipinos under Americans at the time of UP President Bartlett to its journey onto another century under the stewardship of President Danilo Lardizabal Concepcion, the university has produced at least 37 National Scientists; at least 39 National Artists; 7 out of the 16 Presidents of the Republic; 13 Chief Justices of the Supreme Court; at least 15,000 doctors; 8,000 lawyers; 15,000 engineers; 23,000 teachers and hundreds of thousands of graduates in other academic fields.